 Instructions

-2. Sear the thighs: Heat the olive oil in a large Dutch oven over medium-high heat.
-Place the chicken skin-side down and cook for about 7 minutes without moving them until the skin is crispy and brown.
-Flip and cook for another 3 minutes, then move the meat to a clean plate.
+- Brown the chicken: Heat the olive oil in a large heavy-bottomed pot over medium heat and lay the chicken in skin-side down.
+Cook for about 5 minutes per side until the skin is golden and crisp, then move the pieces to a clean plate.

 Notes